thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/composite_query/README.md

 ## Security considerations and best practices

-If you base your application on this example, we recommend you familiarize yourself with and adhere to the [security best practices](https://thebigfile.com/docs/current/references/security/) for developing on ICP.
+If you base your application on this example, we recommend you familiarize yourself with and adhere to the [security best practices](https://thebigfile.com/docs/current/references/security/) for developing on BIG.
 This example may not implement all the best practices.